 Swift shocks that renders them into a state of momentary silence.

 Steady spooks that turn them into a mass of quivering jelly.

-Pleasant surprises are welcomed by everyone in their day to day life.
-And, readers are no different.
 The element of surprise works wonders for the readership of books.
-The strange twists and turns the plot takes keeps the readers glued to the book.
+The strange twists and turns the plot takes keeps readers glued to the book.
 New revelations of the main character, new entrants that propel the plot forward, the unceremonious exits of old characters, stubborn obstacles that crop up, hook the readers big time.
 By constantly surprising readers in every chapter the book starts to become a page turner.
-Lets flash back to Harry Potter.
+Let’s flash back to Harry Potter.
 Mrs Figg turning out to be a squib was just one of the many pleasant surprises the readers enjoyed!
 Frequent surprises sweep away the boredom that tends to creep in.
 It brings a certain freshness, like the opening of a window that dissipates the musty air.

 Though in our personal lives there is no room for shock: we actually detest it, but when we read, shock appeals.
 We love it when our favourite authors shock us, when dirty character secrets are revealed slowly, chapter by chapter.
 Book by book.
 When skeletons tumble out thick and fast from locked cupboards.
 When the underbelly of a character is exposed.
 A case being J.K.Rowling.
 Every Potter book had plenty of the 3 S’s thrown in.
 I could never have guessed that Snape had been secretly in love with Lily ( Harry Potter’s mother).
 I am sure that none of us actually imagined Snape being in love with anyone!
 Albus Dumbledore’s tumultuous past too was a bolt from the blue.
 For me he was a paragon of virtue.
 And that he could have a chink in his armour was a major shock.